tapis-project/uh-hpc-in-the-cloud/block1/intro-to-docker.md

 We have a Python script that performs the work of actually calling Tensorflow and classifying image.
 Our goal is to show how one would package that into a Docker image for computational portability and reproducibility.

+You can delete or override your previous Dockerfile, because now we will need a different one.
 Open a file called Dockerfile in the text editor of your choice and work through the following steps.

 ##### Step 1.
 Descend from the official Tensflow image
 For this app, we will need Tensorflow.
 Fortunately, there is an image maintained by the Tensorflow project that has